obsidian-tasks-group/obsidian-tasks/docs/Queries/Grouping.md

 By default, Tasks displays tasks in a single list.

 To divide the matching tasks up with headings, you can add `group by` lines to the query.

-## Available grouping properties

-You can group by the following properties.

 ## Group by Task Statuses